stepintoswift/stepintoswift.github.io/_posts/2019-05-18-rxswift-onnext-onerror-oncompleted.md

 - Calls are referred to as `notifications`.

 ### onCompleted
-- Called after the Observable as called `onNext` for a final time (If no errors have occurred).
+- Called after the Observable has called `onNext` for a final time (If no errors have occurred).
 - Calls are referred to as `notifications`.